 Starting your journey into the workplace is not one-size-fits-all.
 Perhaps you’re studying at uni and contemplating your next move.
 Maybe you’re considering an apprenticeship or thinking about going straight into the workforce?
 At La Fosse, we’ve helped many different starters begin their passage to career success.
 To help you understand more about your choices, we look at the benefits of the most popular pathways.

 Option 1: Going straight into the workplace

-University can be great - but it’s a personal choice.
+University can be great – but it’s a personal choice.
 Having a degree doesn’t necessarily mean you will earn more; skipping the classroom and gaining real-world experience might just be the right path for you.
 According to a 2021 survey of 16–18-year-olds not yet in higher education, almost three-quarters had their career planned, and only half of those surveyed wanted to gain a degree.
 Will this be you too?
-Here’s some benefits to consider if you’re thinking about making a move directly into the workforce.
+Here are some benefits to consider if you’re thinking about making a move directly into the workforce.

 You will gain independence early

 By going straight into the working world, you will become financially and socially independent before your peers.
 Organising your tasks and timetable for the working day, plus managing your own income means you will come to rely on yourself and realise how self-sufficient you are.